A trauma-based approach can make mindfulness more accessible to those who have experienced trauma.

 While the goal of meditation is to invite calm and ease into the mind and body, the goal for trauma survivors is to embody a sense of safety without becoming activated.
 The aim isn’t to avoid stress and pain, but to utilize certain tools and modifications to work with your symptoms.

-As trauma-informed care of any kind becomes increasingly accepted by the medical and mental health communities, it’s not necessarily the be-all end-all approach to healing.
+As trauma therapy of any kind becomes increasingly accepted by the medical and mental health communities, it’s not necessarily the be-all end-all approach to healing.
 As a

 “Many of us are experiencing various degrees of trauma and adversity related to the pandemic, and trauma-informed practice works with this,” Treleaven says.
 “But given the level of trauma in so many communities right now, knowing how to recognize and respond skillfully to trauma is key.”